Big Ten Academic Alliance

 ALP Fellows attend three 3-day seminars, each at a different Big Ten campus.
 They also participate in on-campus meetings throughout the academic year with members of our university's academic leadership.

-2019-20 ALP Fellows
+2022-23 ALP Fellows

-Agronomy and Horticulture
+Professor and Associate Department Head of Agronomy and Horticulture